 |Over $512||Your payment reduces by $53 plus 30 cents for every dollar of income you and your partner have over $512.|

-When your or your partner’s income changes, you need to tell us before your next payment.
+If you or your partner are paid any income, you need to tell us before your next payment.
 You must tell us either:

 - on your regular reporting day when you’re scheduled to report your income

-- within 14 days of the changes if you're not scheduled to report.
+- within 14 days if you’re not scheduled to report.